Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 The brief was to make the Seven Stars the best train in the world…

-Once finally aboard the train, it has immediately impact.
-Everything is immaculate – from the gleaming polished hardwood floors, the rich wood-panelled walls to the engraved glass carriage doors.
+Once finally aboard the train, it has immediate impact.
+Everything is immaculate – from the gleaming polished hardwood floors, and the rich wood-panelled walls to the engraved glass carriage doors.
 The uniformed crew move with almost choreographed finesse throughout the train – always smiling and frequently bowing.

 As we pull away from the station, crowds of people along the platform enthusiastically wave; whilst on board the crew huddle around the windows waving back, encouraging us to do the same.
 It’s a childlike moment of excitement and joy that is to be repeated each time the train departs a station.
 In fact, the Seven Stars is an icon of considerable regional pride.